This is Part 4 of our multi-part series called “How to Win a Time Attack Championship”. You can read Part 3 here.

 Unfortunately, with just days to go before competition, it was at one of those quiet TMP lapping days where the notoriously reliable FRS suffered its first major mechanical failure.

 This is part four of a multi-part series.
-Check-in next week for part five!
+Click here to read Part 5!